Park Shin-hye

 Park Shin-hye (born February 18, 1990) is a South Korean actress.
-She gained recognition as a child in the television series Stairway to Heaven (2003) and Tree of Heaven (2006).
-In 2013, she starred in the film Miracle in Cell No. 7, which is one of the highest-grossing Korean films of all time.
-She is known for her roles in You're Beautiful (2009), The Heirs (2013), Pinocchio (2014–2015), Doctors (2016), Memories of the Alhambra (2018–2019), #Alive (2020), Sisyphus: The Myth (2021), Doctor Slump (2024), and The Judge from Hell (2024).
+She first gained recognition as a child actress in the television series Stairway to Heaven (2003) and Tree of Heaven (2006).
+In 2013, she starred in the film Miracle in Cell No. 7 which became one of the highest-grossing Korean films of all time.
+She then came to mainstream and international fame for television dramas You're Beautiful (2009), The Heirs (2013), Pinocchio (2014–2015), and Doctors (2016).
+This was followed with leading roles in Memories of the Alhambra (2018–2019), Doctor Slump (2024), The Judge from Hell (2024), and Undercover Miss Hong (2026).

-In addition to her acting career, Park promotes philanthropy through her initiative, Starlight Angel Project.
-She has been included in the Forbes Korea Power Celebrity 40 list in 2015, 2017, 2021 and 2022.
+Park has been included in the Forbes Korea Power Celebrity 40 list in 2015, 2017, 2021 and 2022.
+In addition to her acting career, Park is known for her philanthropy through her own charitable initiative, Starlight Angel Project.

 Early life and education

 Park was born on February 18, 1990 in Gwangju, South Korea.
 She grew up in Songpa District, Seoul with an older brother.
-In 2001, Park auditioned and later featured in singer Lee Seung-hwan music videos for "Do You Love Me!" and subsequently underwent formal training in singing, dancing, and acting at Lee Seung-hwan's agency, Dream Factory.
-While training, she featured in another Lee Seung-hwan's music videos "Flower" (2003).
+In 2001, Park auditioned for and later featured in singer Lee Seung-hwan music videos for "Do You Love Me!" and subsequently underwent formal training in singing, dancing, and acting at Lee’s agency, Dream Factory.
+While training, she featured in another of Lee's music videos, "Flower" (2003).
 (Note: Numerous sources conflict which year she was first active: most erroneously state 2003, whereas some correctly state 2001 (when she did appear in the music video for Lee Seung-hwan's single "...Do You Love Me!").

 Also, another source (from JTBC Life) has a noticeable typo, '2013' instead of '2003'.)

 After completing her education at Youngpa Girls' High School, Park studied at Chung-Ang University for eight years and received a degree in theater in February 2016.
 She was recognized with a service award for her accomplishments as a celebrity ambassador during the convocation ceremony.

 Career

-2003–2008: Career beginnings
+2003–2008: Beginnings

 Park first gained recognition for her portrayal of the younger Choi Ji-woo's character in the popular Korean drama Stairway to Heaven in 2003.
 She continued to build her acting resume with supporting roles in various television series, most notably as a rebellious teenager in the 2004 drama special Very Merry Christmas.